-If you’re on a working man’s budget when you’re in the market for a new rifle scope, then I’ve got some affordable options for you today.
+If you’re on a working man’s budget when you’re in the market for a new rifle scope or binocular, then I’ve got some affordable options for you today.
 You won’t be limited to only a few options, you won’t have to compromise on features or quality, and you won’t be tricked into paying extra for warranties or the like.

 You can seriously have it all for a low-cost price.
 From parallax adjustable scopes to ballistic reticles and reinforced spring tension systems, all equipped with fully multi-coated lenses, there’s no reason for you to look any further.